-- Guaranteed Ride Home (GRH) Program The GRH program is intended to address a common commuter concern about using alternative modes, which is that it can be difficult to leave quickly in an emergency.
-GRH reimburses commuters who chose to carpool, vanpool, take transit, bicycle or walk to work or college in San Mateo County with a free trip home, up to \$60 per trip (four times a year), in the event of a qualified emergency. - Carpool/Vanpool Matching Commute.org facilitates the process of finding carpool and vanpool partners using the STAR platform's trip planning tools. - Vanpool Incentive Commuters who agree to drive a new vanpool for six consecutive months can earn a \$500 incentive.
-Other commuters who agree to participate as vanpool passengers for three consecutive months are also eligible to receive an incentive (maximum of \$100 per month for three months). - Carpool Incentive Employees, residents, and college students who carpool can receive up to \$100 per year in e-gift cards.
-For each 10 days that someone carpools (driver or passenger), they can receive a \$25 reward up to four times in each calendar year. - Bike to Work Incentive Commuters who live, work, or go to school in San Mateo County can receive up to \$100 when they log their bicycle commutes on STAR.
-For each 10 days of bicycle commuting logged, commuters can be eligible to earn a \$25 e-gift card, up to four times per year. - Try Transit Program Employees and residents who do not currently use public transit to commute can try transit for free under this program.
-Commute.org distributes tickets provided by public transit agencies such as Caltrain, SamTrans, and San Francisco Bay Ferry, to encourage people to try transit as an alternative to driving alone. - Bicycle Safety Program In partnership with employers, property managers and municipalities, Commute.org sponsors bicycle safety training sessions to promote bicycling as a commute alternative.
-A certified bicycle instructor from the League of American Cyclists provides information on bicycle riding tips, laws, repairs and maintenance.
-Commute.org also offers printed San Mateo County Bicycle Safety guides which are available in Spanish and English.
+- Guaranteed Ride Home (GRH) Program The GRH program reimburses commuters who chose to carpool, vanpool, take transit, bicycle or walk to work or college in San Mateo County with a free trip home, up to \$60 per trip (4 times a year), in the event of a qualified emergency. - Ridematching Commute.org facilitates the process of finding carpool and vanpool partners using the STAR platform's trip planning tools. - Carpool Incentive Commuters who carpool or vanpool can receive up to \$100 per year in e-gift cards.
+For each 10 days that someone carpools or vanpools (driver or passenger), they can receive a \$25 reward up to four times in each calendar year. - Try Transit Program Employees and residents who do not currently use public transit to commute can try transit for free under this program.
+Commute.org distributes tickets provided by public transit agencies such as Caltrain, SamTrans, and San Francisco Bay Ferry, to encourage people to try transit as an alternative to driving alone. - Caltrain GoPass Distribution Program Commute.org partners with Caltrain to distribute GoPass tickets to income qualifying commuters.
+The program is part of Caltrain's fare equity program.
+Commute.org promotes the program to essential businesses in San Mateo County and works closely with a range of program partners to find commuters who can benefit from free Caltrain tickets and use Caltrain as an alternative to driving alone.